Marisa Munoz- Vourakis

 What advice would you give to young women entering your industry?

 My advice would be to just work hard and be open to learning about the new technology that's being utilized out there.
 Continue to listen to older peers, you know, mentors, if you will.
-The biggest challenge is being able to get that speed in order to work in our profession - it's tough on the machine to write that quickly.
-But if you have the foundation, which is the basic theory of the machine, you'll be able to thrive, and practice is the key.
-Practice, practice, practice.
-I used to practice watching the news, because they have to get all the segments in and speak so fast.
-That's how I built my speed.
+Believe in yourself!
+The biggest challenge is being able to get that speed in order to work in our profession.
+It is tough on the machine to write that quickly.
+But if you have the foundation, which is the basic theory of the machine, you'll be able to thrive.
+New reporters need to embrace practice and should make it a point to practice every single day.
 Also, if you feel you can't handle a certain job, be upfront with your agency and say, look, this isn't for me.
-People tend to lack that integrity and honesty these days, so that's important - honesty and integrity in everything you do.
+Honesty and integrity is so important in life as well as the court reporting profession.
+Be realistic with regard to your abilities.

 What are the biggest challenges or opportunities in your field right now?

 The biggest challenge is being able to get that speed in order to work in our profession.
 It's very tough on the machine to write that quickly.
-But if you have the foundation, which is the basic theory of the machine, you'll be able to thrive, and practice is the key.
-Practice, practice, practice.
-I used to practice watching the news, you know, because they have to get all the segments in and speak so fast.
+But if you have the foundation, which is the basic theory of the machine, you'll be able to thrive.
+Practice is the key.
+I used to practice watching the news, because they have to get all the segments in and speak so fast.
 That's how I built up my speed over the years.
 Another important aspect is being open to learning about the new technology that's being utilized out there.
 The field is evolving, and staying current with technology is essential for success in court reporting today.

 What values are most important to you in your work and personal life?

 I feel the values that I try to live by are integrity and honesty.
-If you feel you can't handle a certain job, be upfront with your agency and say, look, this isn't for me.
+If you feel you can't handle a certain job, be upfront with your agency and say, this isn't for me.
 People tend to lack that integrity and honesty these days, so that's important to me - honesty and integrity in everything I do.
 In my personal life, I value staying active and engaged.
 I play ice hockey with the North Carolina Trailblazers, a recreational women's hockey group that I joined about 13 years ago, and I play every Sunday.
 I also play pickleball regularly - that's a big hobby of mine as well.
 I love the camaraderie and the physical challenge of these activities.
 Even though I started hockey very late in life, after moving to North Carolina in 2003, I've committed to it fully.
-My husband and I took lessons together, and while he didn't want to be bothered with all the equipment and commitment, I embraced it.
-Being active and maintaining those commitments is really important to me.
+My husband and I took skating lessons together, as I wanted to learn how to ice hockey skate.
+However, he didn't want to pursue hockey regularly, but I embraced it.
+Being active and maintaining those commitments keeps me grounded and helps dealing with the stresses of my job.